rotundasoftware/cartero/README.md

 }
 ```

 Additionally, packages located in the `views` directory may contain a `view` key that specifies a server side view template in that package.
 Such packages are called __parcels__.
-For instance, `page1` is a parcel because it is in the `views` directory and `page1/package.json` contains:
+For instance, `page1` is a parcel because it is in the `views` directory and `page1/package.json` contains a `view` key:

 ```
 {